While in The Field You Must Have All of the Following:

 - All hunters, trappers or anglers on any Forest Service or Bureau of Land Management lands must possess a Habitat Stamp.
 See exceptions below.

-- All hunters 17 years of age and younger must possess a Hunter Education or Mentored Youth number.
+- All hunters 17 years of age and younger must possess a hunter education or mentor-youth number.

-- All hunters on private lands must possess written permission from the landowner (page 27).
+- All hunters on private lands must possess written permission from the landowner (See definition and exceptions on page 26).

 License Information Is Public Record